-While taking a shower I was daydreaming about what would happen if one were to invent journals today, this site with a very low cost of publication and no physical limits to the size of a publication.
+While taking a shower I was daydreaming about what would happen if one were to invent journals today, with a very low cost of publication and no physical limits to the size of a publication.
 My shower answer was that there would be little chance for a model like traditional printed journals.

-One could create a central repository (a bit like the arXiv) taking submissions of text format of the article + figures, page which are automatically translated to a decent-looking web format and a printable version.
+One could create a central repository (a bit like the arXiv) taking submissions of text format of the article + figures, which are automatically translated to a decent-looking web format and a printable version.
 This would be the canonical version of the article and would get assigned a unique identifier.
 The submitters would get to update their article any number of times, creating versions (pretty much like software).
 This way they could fix any issues without breaking references from other articles.

 There would be a payment for submitting articles to the repository (say $100 for the sake of argument), covering the costs of hosting and infrastructure, serving at the same time as a deterrent for spam.